The Hot Choc-late Soldiers: Notes

 Warner Bros.
-Pictures (via Turner Entertainment Co.) and Walt Disney Studios Motion Pictures (via Walt Disney Pictures and Walt Disney Animation Studios) currently rights shared of this short film as well as the feature film, Hollywood Party because of both Turner's ownership of pre-1986 MGM library and most of Walt Disney Productions classic library owned by The Walt Disney Company, which currently stored in Disney Vault.
+Pictures (via Turner Entertainment Co.) and Walt Disney Studios Motion Pictures (via Walt Disney Pictures and Walt Disney Animation Studios) currently rights shared of this short film as well as the feature film, Hollywood Party because of both Turner's ownership of pre-May 1986 MGM library and most of Walt Disney Productions classic library owned by The Walt Disney Company, which currently stored in Disney Vault.
+Additionally, both Warner Bros. and Disney had a licensing deal for Who Framed Roger Rabbit (1988) where both Mickey Mouse and Bugs Bunny (both as a main mascot of the two companies aforementioned) characters once shared a screen together.
 Warner Bros.
 Interactive Entertainment also published several Disney video games including: Cars 3: Driven to Win and Lego The Incredibles.
 Warner Bros.
-Home Entertainment also currently handled home media distribution of MGM's post-April 1986 library (under distribution licensed by MGM Home Entertainment), which already owns and distributes the studio's pre-May 1986 library through their ownership of Turner Entertainment Co..
+Home Entertainment also currently handled home media distribution of MGM's post-April 1986 library (under distribution licensed by MGM Home Entertainment), which already owns and distributes the studio's pre-May 1986 library through their ownership of Turner Entertainment Co., after the MGM/Fox home media worldwide deal expired (since most of the 20th Century Studios titles currently owned under Walt Disney Studios Home Entertainment banner).
+Merry Little Batman was released on December 8, 2023 on Amazon Prime Video by Amazon MGM Studios, making it the first Amazon MGM Studios animated production that was not produced, distributed through, or owned by Metro-Goldwyn-Mayer.
 This is also the first of few Disney animated short film produced and distributed by an outside studio.